 iii) Heart Wood:

-The portion surrounding pith is called heartwood.
-It is compact, strong, durable and darker in colour.
+The portion surrounding the pith is called heartwood.
+It is compact, strong, durable, and darker in color.

 iv) Sap Wood: